investmentblockchain/IBP-Core/doc/gitian-building.md

 ![](gitian-building/network_settings.png)

 - Click `Advanced`, then `Port Forwarding`.
-We icpro to set up a port through which we can reach the VM to get files in and out.
+We ibp to set up a port through which we can reach the VM to get files in and out.
 - Create a new rule by clicking the plus icon.

 ![](gitian-building/port_forwarding_rules.png)